Local Node Differential Privacy: Introduction

 \section{Introduction}

+Many modern graph datasets containing sensitive information, such as social networks, collaboration graphs, and contact-tracing graphs, are naturally distributed: each node knows its neighbors but no single authority sees the whole graph.
+Such datasets can yield valuable insights, but these benefits must be balanced with protecting the privacy of the individuals represented in the graph.

-Differential privacy (DP) \cite{DworkMNS16} is the standard framework for releasing statistics while protecting individuals’ data.
-Industry deployments of DP often use the \emph{local} model, where each client randomizes its data before it is collected \cite{ErlingssonPK14,BittauEMMRLRKTS17,DingKY17,apple-iconic-scenes23}.
-This model has been developed for tabular data \cite{KasiviswanathanLNRS11} and, more recently, considered for graph data.
-In the central model, differential privacy for graphs has been extensively studied with two canonical variants: {\em edge privacy} \cite{NissimRS07}, which, intuitively, guards against changing a single edge and is relevant when individuals correspond to edges, and {\em node privacy} \cite{BlockiBDS13,ChenZ13,KasiviswanathanNRS13}, which, intuitively, guards against changing the edges incident to one node and is relevant when individuals correspond to nodes.
-Many modern graph datasets containing sensitive information, such as social and communication networks, collaboration graphs, and contact-tracing graphs, are naturally distributed: each node knows its neighbors but no single authority sees the whole graph.
-Furthermore, in many such settings, nodes correspond to individuals.
-The sensitive unit is a person’s entire neighborhood, and even aggregate information about that neighborhood can be sensitive \cite{JerniganM09}.
-For example, in a graph of sexual relationships, an individual's neighborhood is their set of sexual partners; protecting only individual edges would still allow for inference of intimate relationships and behavioral patterns.
-Thus, the natural notion of privacy protection in such settings is node-level, not just edge-level.
+Differential privacy (DP) \cite{DworkMNS16} is the standard framework for enabling data analyses while protecting individuals’ information.
+For distributed data, a common adaptation of DP is the \emph{local} model, in which each client randomizes its data before it is collected; this model is widely used in industry deployments of DP \cite{ErlingssonPK14,BittauEMMRLRKTS17,DingKY17,apple-iconic-scenes23}.
+The local model has been developed for tabular data \cite{KasiviswanathanLNRS11} and, more recently, considered for graph data.
+Most prior DP work on graphs, however, has focused instead on the central model, where a trusted curator holds the full dataset.
+In that model, differential privacy for graphs has been extensively studied with two canonical variants: {\em edge privacy} \cite{NissimRS07}, which, intuitively, hides whether a particular relationship is present, and {\em node privacy} \cite{BlockiBDS13,KasiviswanathanNRS13,ChenZ13}, which hides an individual's entire set of relationships.

+Only edge DP has been studied in the local model so far (see \Cref{sec:unrelated} for related work), even though node DP is strongly motivated in many distributed graph settings where nodes represent individuals.
+In such settings, the sensitive unit is often a node's entire neighborhood, and even aggregate information about that neighborhood can be highly revealing (for example, exposing sexual orientation based on one's social network connections~\cite{JerniganM09}).
+Node privacy provides a strong guarantee in such settings, but is especially challenging to achieve in the local model: each node must privatize its entire neighborhood, making aggregation tasks require fundamentally different algorithmic approaches than for edge DP.